 New generation of mineralizers, a return to natural and sustainable protection.

 Hydro Mineral mineralizers penetrate the supports by capillarity, where they crystallize lime and form silica in the pores.
-The support is thus waterproofed, consolidated and more resistant to aggression (frost, abrasion, stains etc.).
+The material is thus waterproofed, consolidated and more resistant to hostile aggressive influences (frost, abrasion, stains etc.).

 Invisible to the naked eye, mineralization acts at the heart of the material, here is what we observe under a microscope: